Features

 error.vue Global Error Page

-.
+When an error occurs, Nuxt will automatically redirect to error.vue.
 The script below will display an error message page and guide users to return to the homepage for their next action.

 <template>